lzcjames/gitbook/Courses_Online/Oracle_Cloud_Infrastructure/Lesson_7.md

 <img src="https://imgur.com/DkB0ell.png" width="700" height="300">

 ## DB Systems HA and DR (in single AD)
-- If your primary and standby DBs are 2-node RAC DBs
+- If your primary and standby databases are 2-node RAC databases
 - and both are in the same AD
 - only one of the two nodes of the standby DB can be in a FD that does not include any other nodes from either the primary or standby DB.